Latent Generative Solvers for Generalizable Long-Term Physics Simulation: Numerical analysis on error accumulation

 \begin{assumption}[Ideal field stabilization near $t\to1$] Fix $c$.
 The ideal velocity satisfies a one-sided stability bound: there exists $m(t)\ge 0$ such that for all $\mathbf{x},\mathbf{y}$ on the rollout support,

 \end{assumption}

 \paragraph{Remarks on assumptions.} Assumption~\ref{ass:idealstab_app} is the formal expression of the fact that the probability-flow bridge is \emph{at most weakly expansive} and typically \emph{contractive} as $t\to1$ due to the endpoint parameterization \eqref{eq:vtheta_app} (the $1/(1-t)$ factor penalizes deviations near the endpoint).
-Assumption~\ref{ass:scaledlip_app} is where the uncertainty knob enters: training with $k>0$ exposes the model to off-manifold inputs drawn from $\tilde{\pi}_0^k$, making Lipschitz control on the rollout support plausible; without $k$, such control is not implied by the data distribution.
+Assumption~\ref{ass:scaledlip_app} is where input noising enters: training with $k>0$ exposes the model to \com{perturbed} inputs drawn from $\tilde{\pi}_0^k$, making Lipschitz control on the rollout support plausible; without $k$, such control is not implied by the data distribution.